robertialenti/Predicting-Wine-Prices/README.md

 In addition to a naive model, which simply assumes that a wine's price is equal to the average price, I train and use 6 additional models: linear regression, lasso regression, K-nearest neighbors, random forest, and gradient-boosted decision trees (XGBoost and LightGBM).
 The predictive performance, expressed in terms of mean absolute error (MAE) and mean absolute percentage error (MAPE) is shown below:

 The naive model, which makes only unconditional predictions, is found to perform the worse.
 In comparison, the gradient-boosted decision trees are found to perform best.
 In particular, the XGBoost and LightGBM models are found to record MAPEs of just 7.81% and 8.11%, respectivey.
 That is, these models make predictions that are, on average, 8% away from a wine's actual log(price).
-XGBoost remains the best performing model if price, rather than log(prce), is used as an outcome.
-However, the model's MAPE in this case is nearer to 30%.
+XGBoost remains the best performing model if price, rather than log(price), is used as an outcome.
+However, the model's MAPE rises to nearly 30% in this case.

 | Model | MAE | MAPE (%) |
 | ----- | --- | -------- |